-The best way to open a DICOM file is probably with the free MicroDicom Viewer program.
-If you've received a file from your doctor that's supposed to have medical images on it, like from an X-ray, this is the program you need to view it.
+The easiest way to view a DICOM file is probably with the free, web-based Jack Imaging viewer - just drag your DICOM file into the square on the screen to view it.
+If you've received a file from your doctor that's supposed to have medical images on it, like from an X-ray, this tool will let you view it.

 If you know anything else useful about DICOM files, please let me know so I can update this page.